xbeat/Machine-Learning/README.md

 Introduction to Softmax and Categorical Cross-Entropy

 Softmax and Categorical Cross-Entropy are fundamental concepts in machine learning, particularly in classification tasks.
 Softmax transforms raw model outputs into probability distributions, while Categorical Cross-Entropy measures the dissimilarity between predicted and true distributions.
 This presentation will explore these concepts in depth, covering both forward and backward passes using Python.

+## Next Steps After Cross-Validating a Machine Learning Model

+Cross-Validation and Model Finalization

+Cross-validation is a crucial step in machine learning model development.
+It helps us determine optimal hyperparameters and assess model performance.
+However, the next steps after cross-validation are often debated.
+This presentation explores the options and best practices for finalizing a model after cross-validation.

+## Recommender Systems Evaluation Metrics and Loss Functions in Python

+Introduction to Recommender Systems

+Recommender systems are algorithms designed to suggest relevant items to users based on their preferences and behavior.
+These systems are widely used in various applications, from e-commerce to content streaming platforms.
+In this presentation, we'll explore the evaluation metrics and loss functions used to measure and improve the performance of recommender systems.

 ## Dynamic Mode Decomposition with OpenFOAM and Python